Mkvadrat/stars/wp-content/plugins/cf7-phone-mask-field/readme.txt

 * Added support for the placeholder field.

 = 1.2 =
-* Added a form-tag generator field for the placeholder value
+* Added a form-tag generator field for the placeholder value.

+= 1.3 =
+* Added support for the type value.

+= 1.4 =
+* Remove autoclear.
+Added filter "wpcf7mf_validate_mask_units".
+Mask definition "*" changed to "."

+= 1.4.1 =
+* Removed any character mask definition (".")